nesi/support-docs/docs/Storage/Long-Term_Storage/Long-Term_Storage_Service.md

 > ### Warning {#nlput-input}
 >
+> Files and directories are checked for existence and only new files are
+> transferred to Nearline. **Files already on Nearline will not be
+> updated to reflect newer source files**.
+Thus, files that already
+> exist on Nearline (either tape or staging disk) will be skipped in the
+> migration process, though you should receive a notification of this
+>
+> If you wish to replace an existing file at a specific file path
+> (instead of creating a copy at a different file path) then the
+> original copy on Nearline must be purged.

-> `nlput` takes only a directory or a file list. **A single file is
-> treated as a file list** and read line by line, searching for valid
-> file names.
-Single files can only be migrated using a file list
-> containing the full path of the file to be transferred.
+`nlput` takes only a directory or a file list. **A single file is treated as a file list** and read line by line, searching for valid file names.
+Single files can only be migrated using a file list containing the full path of the file to be transferred.

-Files and directories are checked for existence and only new files are transferred to nearline. **Files already on nearline will not be updated to reflect newer source files**.
-Thus, files that already exist on nearline (either tape or staging disk) will be skipped in the migration process without notification.

 ### Put - directory {#Nearlineearlyaccessuserguide-Put-directory}